yuezhongwu/yuezhongwu.github.io/_pages/about.md

   - /about.html
 ---

-I am currently a Assistant Professor at College of Computer and Data Science at Fuzhou University.
+I am currently a **Assistant Professor** at College of Computer and Data Science at Fuzhou University.
 I obtained my Ph.D. degree from the School of Computer Science and Engineering, the University of New South Wales (UNSW), supervised by [Prof. Wen Hu](https://github.com/wenh77/Website/wiki) and [Prof. Mahbub Hassan](https://cgi.cse.unsw.edu.au/~mahbub/).
 I received my M.S. degree (Computer Science and Technology) from the School of Computer Science and Technology at University of Science and Technology of China (USTC) in 2016.
 I received my B.E. degree （Software Engineering） from School of Information Science and Technology from Southwest Jiaotong University (SWJTU) in 2013.
 I am a IEEE Member.

 <div style="display: flex; justify-content: space-between;">

 <div style="width: 30%;">
-  <h1>Interests</h1>
+  <h3>Interests</h3>
   <ul>
     <li>🔗 Internet-of-Things (IoT), AIoT</li>
     <li>🌐 Cyber-physical Systems </li>